forkeith/onigwrap/README.md

 Copy `oniguruma.h` into the `onigwrap` folder (or copy `onigmo.h` and rename it to `oniguruma.h` if using Onigmo), alongside `onigwrap.c` and `onigwrap.h`.

+NOTE: PInvoke can be used without an extension cross platform if the library filename (without extension) is consistent - `[DllImport("libonigwrap")]` https://github.com/dotnet/corefx/issues/24444#issuecomment-334550197

 From here, the build steps diverge for each platform:

 Mac